abdulsamad2/cookie-refresh-service/README.md

 *   **GET** `/api/cookie-refresh/status`
     *   Retrieves the current status and statistics of the cookie refresh service.
     *   **Response:** `200 OK` with a JSON object containing service status, refresh statistics, and next scheduled refresh time.

+*   **GET** `/api/cookie-refresh/cookies`
+    *   Retrieves current cookies from storage.
+If no cookies exist, automatically triggers a refresh to generate new ones.
+    *   **Response:** `200 OK` with a JSON object containing cookies array, count, last updated timestamp, and auto-generation flag.